adbar/geokelone/README.rst

 Bootstrapped geographic databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Data helpers are included to derive geographic data from existing sources such as Geonames, Wikipedia or Wikidata, see for example Geonames with country codes:
+Data helpers are included to derive geographic data from existing sources such as Geonames, Wikipedia or Wikidata (all under CC BY licenses), see for example Geonames with country codes:

 .. code-block:: python